Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 ## Chapter 20: Language

 - Numerous different aspects of language can be selectively disrupted, including speech, comprehension, and naming, suggesting that language is processed in multiple, anatomically distinct, stages.
-- Language: a system for representing and communicating information using words combined with grammatical rules.
+- *Language*: a system for representing and communicating information using words combined with grammatical rules.
 - Speech comes naturally to humans but reading and writing don’t.
 - Language, intelligence, and thought are distinct as humans raised without any language can still do many tasks that require abstract reasoning.
 - In speech, there aren’t silences between words so how to children pick up words?
 - The answer is that children rely on statistical learning where they learn that certain combinations of sounds are more likely than others.
 - E.g. In the phrase "hello baby", the probability that "lo" follows "hel" is greater than "ba" following "lo".
-- Aphasia: the impairment of language abilities following brain damage.
+- *Aphasia*: the impairment of language abilities following brain damage.
 - The left hemisphere appears to be dominant for speech and is where Broca’s area lives.
 - Broca’s area is significant because it was the first clear demonstration that brain functions are localized to specific areas.
 ![Figure 20.6]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure20-6.png" | absolute_url }})
 - Broca’s area isn’t as clear cut as it’s made to be as it varies from person to person and there are other factors such as the wiring of brain areas that also affect language skills.
-- Broca’s aphasia: problems speaking but not understanding.
+- *Broca’s aphasia*: problems speaking but not understanding.
-- Wenicke’s aphasia: problems understanding but not speaking.
+- *Wenicke’s aphasia*: problems understanding but not speaking.
 - Wernicke-Geschwind model of language processing
   - Repetition of spoken words information flow
     - Speech reaches the ear